broadinstitute/wfl/docs/md/modules-covid.md

       and specify the Terra workspace configuration for saving workflow outputs.

     If all stage requests pass verification,
-    then the caller will receive a response containing the workload's `uuid`.
+    in response the caller will receive the newly created [workload object](#workload-response-format) with an assigned `uuid`.

 2. Next, the caller needs to [start](#start-workload) the newly created workload, which will begin the analysis.
    Once started, WFL will continue to poll for new inputs to the source until it is stopped.